 How do YouTubers make money

-Making money on YouTube is kind of similar to how you make money blogging.
-We aren’t paid by the number of page views or video views, but those numbers do affect the potential to earn money.
+Making money on YouTube is kind of similar to how I make money blogging.
+We can both earn affiliate income, do brand partnerships, and sell products.
+Our income isn’t directly tied to a page or video views, but those numbers affect our ability to make money.

-There are also a couple of metrics you’ll need to meet to be eligible for earning money on YouTube, and you must meet both of them in the same 12 month period:
+If you’re interested in learning how to make money on YouTube, there are a couple of metrics you’ll need to meet to be eligible for monetization.
+And you must meet both of them in the same 12 month period:

 - At least 1,000 subscribers

 - At least 4,000 hours of watch time in the past year

 Once you meet those metrics, here is how to make money on YouTube:

 This is where it starts for most bloggers, and it’s the same with making money on blogs.
 Google places ads on your videos, and they keep 45% of the ad revenue.

 You can make money on YouTube with CPM ads or CPC ads.
 CPM stands for Cost Per Mille, and you’re paid per every thousand views that are at least 30 seconds long.
 CPC stands for Cost Per Click, and you’re paid for each viewer that clicks on an ad.

 The average CPM payout is $7.60, but when you consider that you only keep 55% of that $7.60, your actual payout is $4.18 for 1,000 views.
 However, having a thousand views doesn’t guarantee that pay, because many viewers skip the ads.